 Her creative way began when she met outrageous designer Andrey Bartenev in 1995.

-Her first fashion show was held in 1999 as part of London Fashion Week.
+By the way, her first fashion show was held in 1999 as part of London Fashion Week.
 In 2000 she received a diploma of the London College of Fashion.
-In London Maria worked as Zandra Rhodes’ assistant.
+You know, in London Maria worked as Zandra Rhodes’ assistant.
 Then she worked with Mr. Pearl, Corset Couturier, a man with the thinnest waist in the world.

-In 2004, while on tour in Moscow, Whitney Houston bought five velvet Tracksuits from Maria’s collection.
-Albert, Prince of Monaco asked her to make a suit for him.
+While on tour in Moscow, Whitney Houston bought five velvet Tracksuits from Maria’s collection in 2004.
+Albert, Prince of Monaco, asked her to make a suit for him.

 her official site